lmmx/rustdoc-text/README.md

 # rustdoc-text

-A lightweight CLI tool to view Rust documentation as plain text (Markdown) in the terminal.
+A lightweight library and CLI tool to view Rust documentation as plain text (Markdown) in the terminal.

 Similar to tools like `pydoc` and `godoc`, but for Rust documentation.